theantichris/WordPress-Plugin-Boilerplate/README.md

 Right now it includes methods for activation, deactivation, and registering scripts and styles.

-It setups the text domain for internationalization and localization.
+The base class sets up the text domain for internationalization and localization.
 A private method, translate(), is included to simplify use of the text domain.
 Just drop your i18n and l10n files into the lang directory.

+A method for writing data to the debug.log (print_to_log()) is included.

 The uninstall file is included and setup correctly to make sure it is only called from the WordPress dashboard.